 You can register a host name with company designated to guarentee that the names are unique.

 It is important to understand the different parts of a URL.

 Use DNS (Domain Name System) to look up IP address from a URL

 The various sections of an IP addresses are broken up by periods, and these periods are used to define subnets.
 For instance, the subnet beginning with 192.168.1.X can consist of up to 256 nodes designated by the digits found in X. Consider the first set of numbers: 192.
 This number consists of 8 bits, which means if can have a value between 0 and 255.
 All four sets of numbers added together are 8 * 4 or 32 bits.
 If we write 192.168.1.0/24, then that means we consider the first 24 bits (192.168.1) to be the network prefix, and the last 8 bits are used to address a particular host.
 The values 255.255.255.0 is the network mask for routing prefix 192.168.1.0/24.
 We use a router to move data between different subnets.

-- When looking at URLs, you sometimes see
+When looking at URLs, you sometimes see this:

 Server Message Block allows a machine to share services such as printers, files, named pipes and serial ports.
 In general, a client asks a server for these services using the SMB protocol, which frequently runs over TCP/IP.
 This is primarily a Microsoft Windows protocol, and to some degree has been replaced by Active Directory, though Windows machines still tend to run this protocol.